learn-co-curriculum/dsc-time-series-decomposition/README.md

 We strongly recommend you to read this blogpost on [decomposing time series](https://machinelearningmastery.com/decompose-time-series-data-trend-seasonality/)!

 ## Summary
 In this lesson, we saw how to remove both trend and seasonality from a time-series using time series decomposition.
-We saw how decoposition allows us to better model the time-series for further analysis. you are now ready to perform predictive analyses and modeling with time-series data!
+We saw how decomposition allows us to better model the time-series for further analysis. you are now ready to perform predictive analyses and modeling with time-series data!